lcici/qCamera/README.md

 implemented.
 Currently, cameras supported by qCamera include:

 * [Andor](http://www.andor.com/) cameras
-  * This includes all cameras supported by the Andor SDK
+  * Development is focused on the iXon line, so there could be some issues with other Andor cameras.
 * [PCO](http://www.pco.de/) Sensicam

 Coming soon: